This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Practice frequency: Daily.

-Research shows that social relationships affect our mental, behavioral and physical health, and mortality risk.
+Research has shown that social relationships affect our mental, behavioral and physical health, as well as mortality risk.
 Social relationships can have both short- and long-term effects on our health, for better or worse.

-Social self-care involves fostering positive relationships, providing and seeking emotional support.
+Social self-care involves fostering positive relationships and providing and seeking emotional support.
 It also involves social networks that allow you to socialize from a distance, hopefully strengthening relationships.

 Here are some actions to include in your social self-care checklist: